neeraj9/SignalBlocks/readme.md

             new JsonDataExtractableSink<BaseDataType>("json-data-extractor"));

         connect(source, connect(connect(block, sink), nullport, 1, 0));
-        // the connection of the block is complete
+        // all the blocks are now connected and ready to run

         // create a websocket server thread
         std::atomic<bool> keep_running(true);